nikogura/nikogura.com/README.md

 I though, you know what?
 I explain these various experiences so often to various people, wouldn't it be great if I could just link to it?
 Better yet, what about having my fascinating journey through technology in a format where I didn't have to try to squash it down to n pages?

-Joel Spolsky of 'Joel On Software' fame wrote that documentation that nobody reads is useless, and therefore you had to make it easy on your readers.
+Joel Spolsky of [Joel On Software](https://www.joelonsoftware.com) fame wrote that documentation that nobody reads is useless, and therefore you had to make it easy on your readers.
 This is advice I've taken to heart, and I always try to follow it.
-It's my job to entertain *and* inform.
+To quote the late, great George Carlin, "My job is to entertain *and* inform."

 So here it is.
 I'm not giving away any sort of private information.
 Everyone within earshot of me when a particular point was brought up has probably heard the stories enough to repeat them by heart.